Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 experiments.
 Navigation data is read from a RINEX navigation file and converted into the binary subframe format required by receivers.

+## System Overview

+BDS‑SDRSIM parses BeiDou ephemeris from the RINEX navigation file, computes satellite positions and Doppler shifts for the requested start time and user location, and builds the B1I navigation subframes.
+Each enabled satellite channel spreads these bits with the appropriate PRN code and the channels are summed to produce complex baseband samples.
+The output is ready to be transmitted by an SDR.

 ## Build

 ```